2018 New Hampshire Senate election

 The 2018 New Hampshire Senate election was held on November 6, 2018, concurrently with the elections for the New Hampshire House of Representatives, to elect members to the 166th New Hampshire General Court.
 All 24 seats in the New Hampshire Senate were up for election.
-It resulted in Democrats gaining control of both chambers of the New Hampshire General Court, ending the total control of New Hampshire's state government that Republicans had held since the 2016 state elections.
+It resulted in Democrats gaining control of both chambers of the New Hampshire General Court, ending the total control of New Hampshire's state government that Republicans had held since the 2016 elections.

 Primary elections were held on September 11, 2018.
+As of 2026, this is the last time Republicans did not win majorities in both of New Hampshire's state legislative chambers.